-Interior cubby storage space is adequate, if not stellar.
+Interior cubby storage space is merely adequate.
 The glove box is tiny, but features a handy air duct that draws in air from the climate control system to help prevent melting lip balm or lipstick on hot days.
 Additional storage is found under the armrest and in pockets in the doors.
 The Q7 is available with up to six 12-volt power points, including one in the tailgate, as well as 10 cup holders, including molded bottle holders in each door.

 Cargo space is on par with other luxury SUVs with three rows of seats.
 There isn't much space behind the third row, so hauling anything but groceries will likely require that at least one half of the 50/50 split third-row seat be folded away.
 But, thanks to the sliding second-row seats and flat-folding seat stowing, the Q7 makes the most of its 72.5 cubic feet of available space.
 Five-passenger models feature an additional storage compartment behind the rear seat.